nextpyp/pyp/docs/workshop/dhvi_day2.rst

     - ``nextPYP`` also supports :doc:`template-search<../guide/picking3d>` and :doc:`molecular pattern mining<../guide/milopyp>`

-  * Molecular pattern mining using MiLoPYP to pick proteins from membranes
+  * Molecular pattern mining using MiLoPYP-2 to pick spike proteins from SARS-CoV-2 virions

   :doc:`On day 3<dhvi_day3>` we will demonstrate ``nextPYP``'s functionality for 3D refinement.